arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 Authenticated users
 -------------------
-Authenticated users submit new publications via a user interface.
+Authenticated users submit new e-prints via a user interface.
 Users can view the status of their submissions, which may include feedback from administrators, and amend their submissions as necessary.
 They can also view a preview of their submission, and make amendments to the source files in their submission directly via the interface.
-Authors can supplement their published and unpublished submissions with links to external resources.
+Authors can supplement their announced and unannounced e-prints with links to external resources.

 Moderators (authenticated users with a moderator role) screen and curate submissions through a moderation interface.
 They can generate comments, flags,